 | graft | Native plugin ABI and shared-library loading |

-| pacm | Package delivery, install layout, and extension metadata |
+| pacm | Package delivery for native extensions |

 | archo | ZIP extraction with path traversal protection |